Elections in the Soviet Union: 1950 election

+Soviet of the Union

+Soviet of Nationalities

 The 1950 election would be the last election Joseph Stalin ever ran in as head of government.
 Similar to previous elections, he was the only name on the ballot when the time came to elect a new Council of Ministers, and he was reelected one final time as Premier.

-Of the 111,116,378 million eligible voters, 111,090,010 came to vote.
+Of the 111,116,378 eligible voters, 111,090,010 came to vote.
 The results showed a large favor for the CPSU, as it received 678 votes from the Soviet of The Union (580 CPSU) and 638 votes from the Soviet of Nationalities (519 CPSU), with the rest coming from independent candidates and Komsomol nominees representing the youth.
 Nikolai Shvernik was reelected Chairman of the Presidium.